arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/wan-and-gps/wan-and-gps.md

 We will now go through a series of step by steps, to set up our GPS + LoRa® device.

 Before starting, we will need to make sure that we have all the dependencies.
 For this setup, we are using **two** MKR WAN 1310 boards, two antennas and one MKR GPS Shield.
-We will also need to install the **Arduino_MKRGPS** library, the **LoRa®** library.
+We will also need to install the **Arduino_MKRGPS** library, the **LoRa** library.
 The latter can be downloaded from the [LoRa® repository](https://github.com/sandeepmistry/arduino-LoRa), where you can install it by navigating to **Sketch > Include Library > Add .ZIP Library...** in the offline IDE.

 Since we are using two boards, we will also need to program them separately.